kamilion/customizer/README.md

 In late 2010, this project was registered on Sourceforge.net.
 Since November 2011, documentation is contributed.
-As December 2011, Customizer development has moved to GitHub and has been tested thoroughly on Ubuntu 10.04(Lucid Lynx).
+As December 2011, Customizer development has moved to GitHub and has been tested thoroughly on Ubuntu 10.04 (Lucid Lynx).
 One year later, as December 2012, Customizer stable release has hit 3.2.3.

-Presently re-written from scratch with the goal to support Ubuntu releases newer than 12.04 and making it more stable and robust.
+Between late-2014 and early-2015, Customizer was rewritten in Python with the goal to support Ubuntu releases newer than 12.04 and making it more stable and robust.

 ### SEE ALSO